hiimtmac/psql-kit/README.md

 ## Todo

 Hopefully people smarter than me (most people) are interested in adding features to this package, and helping make things more elegant.
-There's a lot of boilerplate cause types are hard.
+PR's with new functionality, or fixing bugs/dumb stuff I did is welcome.

 - [ ] JSON/JSONB functions (and maybe operators)
 - [ ] PARTITION BY